What is cellular IoT? The future of IoT connectivity

 What is Cellular IoT?

 Cellular IoT simply means connecting IoT devices using a cellular network rather than Wi-Fi, Bluetooth, or a wired internet connection.
-As the IoT landscape has developed, many designers defaulted to Wi-Fi or Bluetooth for device connectivity because they can handle higher bandwidths and are often less expensive than a cellular connection.
-But technology is changing, making cellular IoT a more practical option.
+In the past, many IoT businesses defaulted to Wi-Fi or Bluetooth for device connectivity because they can handle higher bandwidths and could be less expensive.
+But technology is changing, and cellular now offers more flexibility and coverage, making cellular IoT a more practical option.

 What are the Business Benefits of Cellular IoT?